Lobaro/docs/docs/dashboard/index.md

-# Lobaro Dashboard
+# Lobaro IoT Platform

-The Lobaro Dashboard can be found at [dashboard.lobaro.com](https://dashboard.lobaro.com){: target="_blank"}
+The Lobaro IoT Platform can be found at [platform.lobaro.com](https://platform.lobaro.com){: target="_blank"}

 ## Overview

-The Dashboard shows device data received via various data sources like LoRaWAN, NB.IoT, GSM, etc..
+The platform shows device data received via various data sources like LoRaWAN, NB.IoT, GSM, etc..

 Incoming data from a connected Sensor received by a `Datasource` and mapped to a single `Device` where the `Raw Data` is saved and a `Parser` gets executed.
 The result of the parser is saved as `Device Data`